Biomeical-Signal-Processing/WIP-SSVEPA/README.md

 The project utilizes a comprehensive SSVEP dataset, which has been converted into the `.h5` format to improve compatibility and performance in Python environments:
 - **Description**: EEG recordings from subjects exposed to LED stimuli at varied frequencies.
 The data is now available in `.h5` format, allowing for efficient handling and processing in Python, alongside traditional MATLAB scripts.
 - **Access**: The package provides the dataset.
-- **Download: You can download data from http://biosigpro.xyz/overview.html#dataset
+- **Download**: You can download data from http://biosigpro.xyz/overview.html#dataset

 ## Getting Started